Logo Futurismo

 Álvaro Palácios | One of the exact moments that Mr. Liable (the most sighted resident sperm whale male in the Azores) shows his tale before diving into the Atlantico's deepest waters.
 The best time to go Whale Watching in Azores and see Sperm Whales is the Summer season.

-The following table is a guide to show roughly which months our most commonly sighted species appear each year in the Azores.
+The following table serves as a guide to indicate approximately when our most commonly sighted species appear each year in the Azores.

 Of course, there are variations from year to year.
-For example, the season of the baleen whales (mostly fin whales, blue whales, and sei whales) can begin earlier or extend into the beginning of the summer months.
+For example, the season of the baleen whales (mostly Fin whales, Blue whales, and Sei whales) can begin earlier or extend into the early summer months.

 We can see at least 28 different species of whales and dolphins in the Azores.
-Occasionally, we have more rare encounters with other species as:
+Occasionally, we have rarer encounters with other species, such as:

-📈 Check out all our Whale Watching sigthing statistics
+📈 Check out all our whale watching sighting statistics!

 Futurismo Azores Adventures | Top 10 most sighted cetacean species in the Azores 3